manish7924/manish7924/README.md

 ## » About Me

 I'm an Android Developer who loves crafting apps that feel smart, fast, and intuitive.
-My work sits at the intersection of **clean architecture**, **beautiful UI**, and **AI-powered experiences** â€” think less boilerplate, more magic.
+My work sits at the intersection of **clean architecture**, **beautiful UI**, and **AI-powered experiences**” think less boilerplate, more magic.

 Currently pursuing **B.Tech in Information Technology** at Oriental Group of Institutes, Bhopal, while shipping real apps with real users.